 By the time you have drunk this and the waste has been collected, the meal service is being handed out.
 We have found the standard of food to be comparable between British Airways and Virgin Atlantic.
 Both meals are fine, they see us through the time, but we will never enjoy the breakfast from our return journey.

 After the meal service has been collected the drinks trolley is back round again.
 I don’t think anyone would need to request any additional drinks every if they wanted some as there always seems to be someone offering you something.

 There is always a lull before the afternoon tea is served / breakfast depending on your flight, and this is the only time in flying long haul with Virgin Atlantic that I get bored.
 I’m not a good sleeper on planes so I do like the distractions of food and drink to keep me occupied.

 The seats on a Boeing 747 are a little tired now and we have found some issues with the trays being broken on occasion, or the seat won’t recline properly.
 The fleet is a little older now, so the wear and tear is to be expected, and we have never found anything so wrong that it couldn’t be rectified yet.

 Which is best – Virgin Atlantic VS British Airways

-I think overall, I prefer flying long haul with Virgin Atlantic, however I am guided by price.
+If you’re wondering whether to fly with Virgin or British Airways, I think I prefer flying long haul with Virgin Atlantic, however I am guided by price.
+We do definitely prefer the Virgin Atlantic drinks service though as they really did stand out against BA.
 As long as the price of long haul flights are comparable between the two companies, I will always go for the most convenient time and price for us as a family.